elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 ## Prerequisites

-- You'll need a laptop with a Chromium-based browser installed (Firefox won't work, as it does not support WebUSB).
+- You'll need a laptop with a Chromium-based browser installed (Gecko-based browsers like Firefox won't work, as they do not support WebUSB).
 I recommend [Brave](https://brave.com/).
 Have your password manager ready for storing new credentials.
 - Consider how you want to handle payments associated with your device or apps.
 Some privacy-preserving options include:
   - Paying with **cash** when purchasing hardware (where practical).
   - Using retail **gift cards** for app store credit or subscription top-ups.
 Always keep the receipt until the gift card has been successfully redeemed.